Estus Pirkle: Film work

 In addition to his preaching, Pirkle was known for creating and starring in his own Christian films as well as writing numerous books.
 His films were directed by Ron Ormond (known for his previous works on exploitation films like 1953's Mesa of Lost Women) and produced by the Ormond Organization of Nashville, Tennessee.
 The first of these films was the Christian horror film If Footmen Tire You, What Will Horses Do? from 1971.

 The Burning Hell is a 1974 exploitation horror film created by Pirkle (directed by Ormond) as his interpretation of what the Bible has to say about hell.
-Both Footmen and The Burning Hell are widley notorious for their depiction of graphic and brutal violence and hypocritical nature.
+Both Footmen and The Burning Hell are widely notorious for their poor production values, depiction of graphic and brutal violence and hypocritical nature.
 The 1977 companion movie The Believer's Heaven gives Pirkle's interpretation of what the Bible has to say about heaven.
 Unlike its predecessors, The Believer's Heaven was not successful at all, due it being much tamer in its gratuitous violence and gore; nevertheless, all three films were critically panned.

 Legacy

 Pirkle's preaching was sampled by Negativland for the song "Christianity Is Stupid".
 The Believer's Heaven was sampled by Insane Clown Posse on their 1997 album The Great Milenko.

-Filmmaker Nicolas Winding Refn restored both The Burning Hell and The Believer's Heaven each for film festival showings and streaming.
+Danish filmmaker Nicolas Winding Refn restored both The Burning Hell and The Believer's Heaven each for film festival showings and streaming.